AngelineKingsteena/BurgerBuilderSPA/README.md

 and in the url taken from ENDPOINT, replace [API_KEY] with your firebase project web api key ,found in settings page of your project in firebase console

-3)And in src\store\actions\burgerBuilderAction.js replace axios.get URL with your <--firebase realtime database url-->/ingredients.json i.e pointing to the node ingredients in your json data.
+3)And in src\store\actions\burgerBuilderAction.js replace axios.get URL with your <--firebase realtime database url-->/ingredients.json i.e pointing to the ingredients node in your json data.

-And for deployment,follow :-
+And for deployment:-
-1)First build your project using npm run build
-2)Then navigate to Hosting in your firebase project console and follow the steps given in it.
+1)First build your project using-> npm run build 2)Then navigate to Hosting in your firebase project console and follow the steps given in it.